 Since essential oils’ recent growth in popularity over the last 5 years, information in regard to using them in our daily lives has surfaced from experts, hobbyists, and bloggers alike.
 Their current accessibility for millions of people is both positive and negative.
 Being a Clinically Certified Aromatherapist and practicing this modality professionally for over 30 years, I learned early on that essential oils don’t just smell nice and have many active properties, but are truly liquid chemicals that can be extremely beneficial, but also harmful if not used correctly.
 I have seen many essential oil enthusiasts make recommendations for using essential oils with little more than a couple of hours of an introductory class, or perusing a popular book on the subject.
 I urge anyone interested in using essential oils to do their homework and find trusted sources to guide you through your exploration of using this proven source of healing.

-While there are safe essential oils to use and incorporate into your daily lives for health and wellness, there are a few major things to consider:
+While there are safe for health and wellness, there are a few major things to consider:

 1) Make certain your essential oils are 100% pure with no synthetic fragrance or adulterations added.